unicode-org/icu4x/docs/tutorials/intro.md

 To use `ICU4X` in the Rust ecosystem one can either add dependencies on selected components, or add a dependency on the meta-crate `icu` which brings a reasonable selection of components in the most user-friendly configuration of features.

-In this tutorial we are going to start with the meta-crate and then introduce a customization.
+In this tutorial we are going to build up to writing an app that uses the `icu::datetime` component to format a date and time in a Japanese locale, covering various topics in the process.

 # 1. Requirements

 For this tutorial we assume the user has basic Rust knowledge.
-If acquiring it is necessary, [Rust Book](https://doc.rust-lang.org/book/) provides an excellent introduction.
+If acquiring it is necessary, the [Rust Book](https://doc.rust-lang.org/book/) provides an excellent introduction.
 We also assume that the user is familiar with a terminal and have `git`, `rust` and `cargo` installed.

 To verify that, open a terminal and check that the results are similar to: